Kwan Shu Jun Josephine

 At the age of 14, the Woodlands Ring Secondary School student knew that a career combining her love for nature and architecture was the way forward.
 After hearing about Singapore Polytechnic (SP)’s Diploma in Landscape Architecture (DLA) from a church friend who was in the course, Josephine felt that she found her calling and was determined to enrol in DLA through the Polytechnic Foundation Programme (PFP).
 With that goal in mind, Josephine did well for her GCE ‘N’ Levels, and eventually earned a spot in SP.
 The tenacious young lady even rose up the ranks to become the PFP Chapter President, leading her peers in various student activities.

 At SP, Josephine’s passion bloomed.
-During her three-month internship with international architecture firm, DP Architects, Josephine worked on several projects, ranging from building interiors to landscaping for shopping malls.
-Despite working from home during the circuit breaker, Josephine gained valuable real-world experience in the architecture industry with guidance from her mentors.
+During her three-month internship with a renowned landscape architecture firm, DP Green, Josephine worked on a wide range of projects.
+Despite working from home during the circuit breaker, Josephine gained valuable real-world experience in the landscape architecture profession with guidance from her mentors.

 For her final year project, Josephine drew inspiration from the rainforest and married it with Singapore’s forward looking vision.
 She developed a modern vertical landscaping concept for the Marsiling-Kranji estate, which envisions communal spaces with safe distancing buffers for the residents.